austynguo/echo360-downloader/readme.md

 For me a ~2 hr lecture came out as a 640x360 px ~125mb .mp4 file.
 Video quality is a little on the potato side (in part due to the resolution that is served to iPads), but it is definitely watchable and audio is fine.

 ## Streaming lectures in VLC
-As an aside you can also use this method to stream inside VLC as opposed to the web interface which I find clunky.
-Instead of making VLC save the stream, use the option to simply open and play a network stream e.g. 'Media > Open Network Stream' and paste the link that we edited
+As an aside you can also use this method to stream inside VLC as opposed to the Flash web interface which I find clunky and awkward.
+Instead of making VLC save the stream, use the option to simply open and play a network stream e.g. 'Media > Open Network Stream' and paste the link that we edited.

 ## Plans for the future?
 Maybe a script or browser extension if I'm bothered.
 This project is an afternoon's worth of procrastination to avoid other work :)

 Feel free to contribute or make improvements by forking/making a pull request.

+## Legal
+I hold no responsibility or liability for any actions or consequences that arise from your use of this information.
+It is just that, simply information.
+Use at your own risk.